Hello and welcome to the ShareToEarn Review.

 It certainly does, doesn’t it?

-Well then obviously it is and if you check a legitimate website that offering you to make money by doing thee survey you will learn that the income potential is small.
+Well then obviously it is and if you check a legitimate website that offering you to make money by doing these surveys you will learn that the income potential is small.

 It is possible to make maybe $100 or $150 per month.